Awards & Scholarships

 History majors and SSSE majors are eligible for several awards sponsored by the History Department.

 Any current student can submit a paper from any year in their HSU career that hasn’t been previously submitted.
 The topic of the paper should be some aspect of local Humboldt County history; sources should be cited and a bibliography included; and the paper should be approximately 10-12 pages in length (the page length is a guideline, not a limit).
 Turn in your submission at the History Department office in Founders Hall 180, along with a cover page that lists your name, e-mail address, and current home address.
 Submissions should be formatted according to the Chicago Manual of Style.
 Previous winning research papers are available for reference in the Humboldt Room in the HSU Library.

 The Gimbel Research Trust is administered by the History Department in honor of former HSU History professor John Gimbel.
 Awards are intended to support the research of outstanding History majors.
 Students may apply for up to $250 for travel to an archive or research library, or to conduct research in another appropriate form.
 Travel must support student work related to a History class or to the annual History Department Student Conference held in the Spring.
 Applications for award money must be submitted to the History Department main office (Founder’s Hall 180).
 The deadline for applications is TBA.

-The Dr. John Hennessey Award was established in memory of Dr. John Hennessey, a professor of History and department chair at Humboldt State University who, after his retirement from the History Department, provided many years of service to the university.
+The Dr. John Hennessy Award was established in memory of Dr. John Hennessy, a professor of History and department chair at Humboldt State University who, after his retirement from the History Department, provided many years of service to the university.
 The award is given each year to a history major and graduating senior who has demonstrated academic excellence in the study of history.